610265158/mobilenetv3_centernet/README.md

 ## introduction

-This is a tensorflow implement mobilenetv3-centernet framework, which can be easily deployeed on both Android(MNN) and IOS(CoreML) mobile devices end to end.
+This is a tensorflow implement mobilenetv3-centernet framework, which can be easily deployeed on Android(MNN) and IOS(CoreML) mobile devices, end to end.

 Purpose: Light detection algorithms that work on mobile devices is widely used, such as face detection.